crykn/crykn.github.io/_pages/dev.md

 <br/>

 # Contributing to libGDX
-Contributing to LibGDX can come in a few different forms, you can help out on our discord, pledge to the [patreon page](https://www.patreon.com/libgdx), or submit code and [documentation](https://github.com/libgdx/libgdx/wiki) back to the project on github.
+Contributing to LibGDX can come in a few different forms, you can help out on our discord, pledge to the [patreon page](https://www.patreon.com/libgdx), or submit [code](https://github.com/libgdx/libgdx/) and [documentation](https://github.com/libgdx/libgdx/wiki) back to the project on github.

 ## Reporting an Issue
 Please note the issue tracker isn't for personal assistance, if you have a problem that isn't a reproducable bug in the core framework, please use the [community](/community/) for assistance.
 {: .notice--primary}

-Before you report the issue on our issue tracker we ask you to do a few things:
+Before you report an issue on our issue tracker, we ask you to do a few things:
-- Verify that the task hasn't already been reported on the tracker
+- Verify that the problem hasn't already been reported on the tracker
-- Make sure the bug hasn't already been fixed, use the latest SNAPSHOT of LibGDX to latest
+- Make sure the bug hasn't already been fixed.
+Use the latest SNAPSHOT of LibGDX to try to reproduce your issue
 - Create a self contained example to demonstrate the issue.
 Don't hack a project down, start fresh to reproduce the error.

 Once you have done this, please submit this along with any stacktraces or assets to the [issue tracker](https://github.com/libgdx/libgdx/issues), whilst filling out the template that is shown when creating a new issue.